aiden10/trivia/notes.md

 - Pressing join on the name select should request the current room state so it has the up to date stage Maybe also keep track of the time left on the server so clients always see an accurate countdown
 - Chat window
+- Move player list to side when image is shown in trivia
+- Lobby